Sami Al-Arian: Political involvement

 Inspired by Al-Najjar's predicament, Al-Arian co-founded the Tampa Bay Coalition for Peace and Justice, which focused on the use of secret evidence and other civil rights issues in Antiterrorism and Effective Death Penalty Act of 1996 and Illegal Immigration Reform and Immigrant Responsibility Act of 1996.
 In 2000, Al-Arian co-founded and led the National Coalition to Protect Political Freedom.
 Newsweek named him as a "premier civil rights activist" for his efforts to repeal the use of secret evidence in trials.

 Al-Arian visited the White House four times from 1997 to 2001.

 During the 2000 presidential election, Al-Arian contacted Al Gore's campaign and Bush's campaign to address the use of secret evidence to detain U.S. citizens without charge.
 Al-Arian met Bush during a campaign stop at the Florida Strawberry Festival to demonstrate against the Clinton administration's use of secret evidence.
 After presidential debates in which Bush decried the use of secret evidence as a form of racial profiling against Arab-Americans, Al-Arian began campaigning for Bush as the candidate most likely to end discrimination.
 During the White House briefing that announced Bush as the winner of the election, Al-Arian received a spot in the front row for his voter outreach efforts in Florida.
 On June 20, 2001, Al-Arian joined 160 Muslim-American activists in a White House briefing with Bush senior adviser Karl Rove.
 But in a separate White House event on June 28, his son Abdullah – a congressional intern – made national headlines when he was escorted out by Secret Service without explanation.
 Twenty four Muslim community leaders walked out also to protest Abdullah's ejection.
 The Secret Service later apologized for the incident citing "confusion by one of its guards".
 President Bush personally apologized in a letter to Nahla and thanked the family for their charitable contributions to the Muslim communities around the world.

 The Tampa Bay Muslim Alliance (TBMA) and Al-Arian had helped the resettlement of 50 families fleeing from the Bosnian War.
 Al-Arian and other leaders of TBMA condemned the September 11 attacks in the immediate aftermath.
 Al-Arian encouraged the nation to pursue those responsible but simultaneously discouraged acts of war that might impact innocent people.
 He discouraged radio talk show hosts from spreading hate-filled rhetoric and called for national unity.
 Al-Arian led the local Muslim community in organizing a blood drive in solidarity with the victims of September 11.

-Al-Arian had opposed the War in Iraq and even spoke at an anti-war rally against the war.
-He had also been critical of neoconservatism and the Zionist movement.
+Al-Arian had opposed the War in Iraq and has spoken at a rally against the war.
+He has also been critical of neoconservatism and the Zionist movement.